We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Here is some 14K gold jewelry from our favorite jewelry retailers:

-However, most high quality 14K gold rings and other items are still stamped for purity using a variety of different hallmarks.
+However, most high-quality 14K gold rings and other items are still stamped for purity using a variety of different hallmarks.

 Below, we’ve listed some of the most common 14K gold stamps, along with additional information on what each stamp means:

 • 14K or 14Kt.
 As you might expect, these stamps stand for “14 karat.”
-Some manufacturers stamp their gold with “K,” while others use “Kt” but both means the same thing.
+Some manufacturers stamp their gold with “K,” while others use “Kt” but both mean the same thing.
 14K is one of the most common stamps used to indicate that an engagement ring, wedding band or other gold jewelry is made from 14K gold.

 • 14K with a certain country.
 Some countries have product labeling laws that require a country of origin to be stamped onto jewelry for export.
 Some gold products could also be stamped with a specific city, region or assay office’s hallmark.